machiela-lab/sparrpowR/cran-comments.md

   * Added `cascon` argument to toggle the display of case-only power (lower tail) or case/control (lower and upper tail) output
   * Added `plot_title` argument to toggle the display of titles in plots.
 Changed the default title names.
   * Removed main panel title in plots
-  * Fixed default colors and removed mislabled `midpoint` color
+  * Fixed default colors and removed mislabeled `midpoint` color
   * Removed annotation from `plot.ppp()` in plot #3 and plot #2 (if points are not plotted)
-  * Added `scale` arguement to scale text for higher resolution plots
+  * Added `scale` argument to scale text for higher resolution plots
   * Added `horizontal` argument to toggle the display of the color key to be on the right (vertical) or bottom (horizontal) of plots
   * Added `plot_axes` argument to toggle the display of axes in plots
   * Added `plot_square` argument to toggle the margins of plots